elliotmoose/velocity_telegram_bot/README.md

 ### Uploading of Bible Passages `NEW!`
 With the `2.0` update, maintainers can upload bible passages through a designated Google Sheets page powered with Google Apps Script.
 Contact one of the admins for access!

+### Updating the Bethel Live Link
+Maintainers should update the livestream link weekly to ensure the video link is accessible to users who call the `/livestream` command.
+See [above](#updating-the-bethel-live-link-new) for more details.

 ### Instatement of Admin Privileges `NEW!`
 Admin privileges can only be granted by [developers](#redistribution) who have access to the database.
 Every time a new admin is added, the server has to be manually re-synced with the database with a little bit of `/magic`.
 Contact one of my [developers](#redistribution) for assistance!